-If you complete and properly sign the accompanying Proxy and return it in the enclosed postage prepaid envelope, it will be voted as you direct.
+If you hold your shares as a stockholder of record and you complete and properly sign the accompanying Proxy and return it in the enclosed postage prepaid envelope, it will be voted as you direct.
 If you are a registered stockholder and attend the meeting, you may deliver your completed Proxy or vote in person.
+If you hold your shares indirectly in the name of a bank, broker or other nominee, you will receive instructions from your bank, broker or other nominee describing how to vote your shares.

-If no instructions are given on your returned Proxy, the shares will be voted FOR the election of each of the four nominees for director and FOR the ratification of the Company's independent accountants.
+If no instructions are given on your returned Proxy, the shares will be voted FOR the election of each of the three nominees for director and FOR the ratification of the Company's independent accountants.
 The holders of the Proxy will also have discretionary authority to vote on other matters that may be properly brought before the Annual Meeting or that may be incidental to the conduct of the meeting.
 It is not anticipated that any matter, other than those set forth in this Proxy Statement, will be presented at the Annual Meeting.
-If other matters are presented, Proxies will be voted in accordance with the discretion of the Proxy holders.
-Stockholder votes will be tabulated by the persons appointed by the President to act as inspectors of election for the Annual Meeting.
+If other matters are presented, Proxies will be voted by the Proxy holders in accordance with the recommendation of the Board of Directors or, if no recommendation is given, in their discretion.
+Stockholder votes will be tabulated by the persons appointed to act as inspectors of election for the Annual Meeting.